Ricky Van Shelton: 1991–1992: Backroads

 Shelton continued his success as the decade began to progress.
-The next year, 1991, proved another successful year for Shelton.
-He duetted on the song, "Rockin' Years" with Dolly Parton (which also went to No. 1), as well as a new album, titled, Backroads.
-The album featured his last No. 1 hits, along with a number 13 hit called "After the Lights Go Out".
-His hit streak continued up until this year, and his album was just as successful as his songs.
+1991 proved to be another successful year for Shelton.
+He duetted on the song, "Rockin' Years" with Dolly Parton (which also went to number one), and a new album, titled, Backroads.
+The album featured his last number-one hits, along with a number-13 hit called "After the Lights Go Out".
+His hit streak continued until this year, and his album was just as successful as his songs.

-1992–1993: Greatest Hits Plus, Don't Overlook Salvation and alcoholism
+1992–1993: Greatest Hits Plus, Don't Overlook Salvation, and alcoholism

-By 1992, Shelton's success on the Country charts was tapering off and, like many others in the industry, he was swept out of popularity by the changes in country music that arrived in the early 1990s.
-He enjoyed one last Top 10 hit (which actually reached number 5) titled "Wild Man", which was put on his newest album, called Greatest Hits Plus.
-Another single, "Just as I Am", was featured on his Greatest Hits album, but it only made the Top 30 that year.
+By 1992, Shelton's success on the country charts was tapering off, and like many others in the industry, he was swept out of popularity by the changes in country music that arrived in the early 1990s.
+He enjoyed one last top-10 hit (which actually reached number five) titled "Wild Man", that was put on his newest album, called Greatest Hits Plus.
+Another single, "Just as I Am", was featured on his Greatest Hits album, but it only made the top 30 that year.
 He also released a gospel music album titled Don't Overlook Salvation.

 In 1992, Shelton admitted that he suffered from alcoholism and sought help to recover his sobriety.

 1993–1994: Love and Honor and departure from Columbia

-By 1993, it was clear that Shelton was winding farther and farther away from the top ten on the Country charts.
-In 1994, he had his last top 40 hit with "Where Was I".
+By 1993, Shelton clearly was moving further and further away from the top 10 on the country charts.
+In 1994, he had his last top-40 hit with "Where Was I".
 After 1994's Love and Honor album, Shelton decided to leave Columbia Records.

-After being under Columbia Records, Shelton was absent from the Country chart for a long period of time.
-However, Columbia continued to release Greatest Hits collections to the public.
+After being under Columbia Records, Shelton was absent from the country chart for a long time.
+However, Columbia continued to release greatest-hits collections to the public.
 Shelton continued to work on other projects during this time, which did not mean giving up performing.

 1997–1999: Making Plans and label formation

-In 1997, Shelton formed his own label, titled RVS Records.
-That same year, he released his first album in three years, titled Making Plans.
-Shelton financed the project himself however, and worked out to release his album only to Wal-Mart stores.
+In 1997, Shelton formed his own label, RVS Records.
+That same year, he released his first album in three years, Making Plans.
+Shelton financed the project himself, however, and worked out to release his album only to Walmart stores.

 2000–2001: Fried Green Tomatoes

-In 2000, Shelton signed with the Audium label, where he made another album called Fried Green Tomatoes, which spawned his first single in over five years called "The Decision", but it failed to make a substantial impact on the Country chart.
+In 2000, Shelton signed with the Audium label, where he made another album called Fried Green Tomatoes, which spawned his first single in over five years called "The Decision", but it failed to make a substantial impact on the country chart.

 2006–present: Retirement

 In May 2006, Shelton announced that he would be retiring from touring to spend more time with his family.
+Since then, Shelton has effectively disappeared from public life, focusing, instead, on painting and writing children's books.